Warranwood

 Frequently Asked Questions - Households

-How many households are in Warranwood?
+How many households are in the suburb of Warranwood?

 What is the typical household size?